Nepal vs Mauritius prediction, preview, team news and more | International friendlies 2022

-Nepal and Mauritius will square off in an international friendly fixture at the Dasharath Rangasala on Saturday.
+Nepal and Mauritius will trade tackles in the second leg of their double-header international friendly on Tuesday.

-The game will be the first of a double-header, with the second leg billed to take place next Tuesday.

-The home side have not been in action since suffering a 3-0 defeat to India in the final of the SAFF Championship.
-All three goals came in the second half to help India to an eighth SAFF Championship title.
+Both sides clashed in the first leg on Saturday, with Bimal Magar's 53rd-minute strike proving to be the difference in a 1-0 victory for Nepal.

-The game will represent Mauritius' return to action after two years away from the international scene.
-Les Dodos were last in action when they played out a 2-2 draw with the Seychelles in the Bangabandhu Cup in January 2020.
+Prior to the defeat, Mauritius were last in action more than two years ago when they played out a 2-2 draw with the Seychelles in the Bangabandhu Cup in January 2020.
 They came back from being two goals behind at halftime to secure a draw.

+Nepal's victory marked their return to action after suffering a 3-0 defeat to India in the final of the SAFF Championship in October 2021.

 Nepal vs Mauritius Head-to-Head